 A few years earlier an iconic film about the decline of journalistic standards, the Oscar-winning movie Network, was required viewing for communications students at my undergraduate institution.

 But were those halcyon times – really?
 The much-extolled Vital Center, which was a more palatable term for managerial liberalism, was nothing but manufactured consensus by an Establishment that had recently dragged America into and out of a bloody and divisive conflict in Vietnam, one from which we have not yet fully recovered.
 This and subsequent global economic and geopolitical setbacks sparked a crisis of managerial liberalism that still rages.

 The digital revolution and the expansion of bandwidth that followed opened up the information landscape to a host of dissident voices.
 Yes, it has created as much division as it has opportunity.
-But all in all, I think that we have benefited immensely from this expanded terrain and the enhanced opportunity for discussion debate.
-Our challenge now is to develop new political institutions and media models to accomodate these changes.
+But all in all, I think that we have benefited immensely from this expanded terrain and the enhanced opportunity for discussion and debate.
+Our challenge now is to develop new political institutions and media models to accommodate these changes.